An aerial view of Wasaga Beach, Ontario, Canada. Content zilla/Shutterstock

 Best beach for kayaking

-The bay is shallow, the beach long and the sunsets spectacular.
-This gentle swathe of sand protected within the boundary of Newfoundland's Gros Morne National Park has a mellow Caribbean feel – at least until you dip your toes in the 59ºF (15ºC) waters of the Gulf of St Lawrence.
+The bay is indeed shallow, the beach is long and the sunsets are spectacular on Newfoundland’s west coast.
+Protected within the boundary of Gros Morne National Park, this gentle swathe of sand has a mellow, almost Caribbean feel – at least until you dip your toes in the 59ºF (15ºC) waters of the Gulf of St Lawrence.

 Kayaking is a popular activity here.
-You can cast off from the beach and navigate the sheltered waters of Belldowns Islands, where arctic terns nest before undertaking their marathon migration south.
-Whales can sometimes be spotted out at sea, and when the weather turns chilly, beachside paths turn into cross-country skiing trails.
+You can cast off from the beach and navigate the sheltered waters of Belldowns Islands, where arctic terns nest before undertaking their marathon migration south; whales can sometimes be spotted out at sea.
+When the weather turns frigid, beachside paths turn into cross-country skiing trails.

 7. Annette Lake, Alberta